New Valley Governorate

-Consisting of roughly half of Egypt's area, this spacious governorate is the country's largest and most sparsely populated, and one of the biggest subnational divisions on the African continent, as well as the world.
-At 440,098 square kilometers in area, New Valley Governorate is just slightly larger than the country of Iraq.
-The capital is at the Kharga Oasis.
-New Valley Governate is named after the New Valley Project, which aims to irrigate parts of the Western Desert.
+Comprising roughly half of Egypt's area, this governorate is the country's largest and most sparsely populated, and one of the largest country subdivisions in the world.
+The capital is Kharga.
+New Valley Governorate is named after the New Valley Project, which aims to irrigate parts of the Western Desert.

 Municipal divisions

-The governorate is divided into municipal divisions with a total estimated population as of July 2017 of 242,300.
+The governorate is divided into municipal divisions with a total estimated population, as of January 2024, at 270,854.
 In the case of New Valley governorate, there is one kism with urban and rural parts, and four marakiz.

-In an effort to decentralize the administration of Kharga, it was divided into four sections effective 19 June, 2018.
+In an effort to decentralize the administration of Kharga, it was divided into four sections effective 19 June 2018.